 And just because they don’t start with R, don’t forget the boglands, the cow fields and the stiles.
 These too took their toll on our speed.
 We also stopped to take a bunch of pictures, but really if you don’t enjoy yourself and the memories, what is the point of taking the trip?

 We went in expecting pretty much everything but snow.
 Locals, when asked about the weather, often just shrugged their shoulders and replied with something like ‘we get what we get’.
 In fact, we had a really great week of weather for the walk.
 Most of the days were cloudy and warm, but not hot.
 I learned that you need a hat, because you can get sunburned even through the clouds.
 We were happy with the temperature.
 Much warmer and it would have been really unpleasant.
 Each day we went through our water supply easily.
-On the first day, I didn’t even bring enough.
+On the first day, I didn’t even bring enough, so make sure you pack a few travel water bottles.

 We had a few times when I was bundled in all the layers I brought with me and I was still cold, though walking is hot work so it didn’t last long.
 We also had one day of real rain plus a few sprinkles earlier.